davidcoallier/ey-docs/pages/appcloud_updates_june_2011.md

 * 2 medium application servers
 * 1 medium database server

-Previously, the default environment was the Single Server configuration, and the Basic Cluster had only one application server (and one database server).
+Previously, the default environment was the Single Instance configuration, and the Basic Cluster had only one application server (and one database server).